TrueSparrowSystems/slackmin/README.md

 const whitelistedUsers = ['<slack_member_id>', '<slack_member_id>', '<slack_member_id>'];

-const slackAdmin = new Slackmin( appConfigs, whiteListedChannels, slackDomain, whitelistedUsers
+const slackmin = new Slackmin( appConfigs, whiteListedChannels, slackDomain, whitelistedUsers
 );

-module.exports = slackAdmin;
+module.exports = slackmin;
 ```

 ### Slackmin Initialization Params
 **1. appConfigs**

 `appConfigs` is an array of app config objects allowing slackmin to support multiple apps.
-Each app config in an object consists of id, secret and token.
+Each app config consists of id, secret and token.

 - **id**: You need to provide your slack app id here.
 Follow the slack app setup given above.
 - **secret**: After you create your app, you can get signing secret from your app credentials.
 Slack signs the requests sent to you using this secret.
 We have provided a method that confirms each request coming from Slack by verifying its unique signature.
 Refer [here](https://api.slack.com/authentication/verifying-requests-from-slack).